blue-season/blue-season.github.io/_posts/2019-09-20-efficientnet-in-5-minutes.md

 - Resolution: the input image size.
 The authors used bicubic upsampling to increase the resolution of input images.

-- Intuitively, thinking the network as a cylinder, then depth will determine its height and the width and resolution will determine the diameter.
+- Intuitively, if we treat the network as a cylinder, then depth will determine its height and the width and resolution will determine its diameter.

-- Therefore, when scaling each dimensions, the ratio should be rougly:
+- Therefore, when scaling these three dimensions, the ratio should be roughly:

 ```
-depth : width * width : resolution * resolution ~= 1 : 1 : 1
+depth : width*width : resolution*resolution ~= 1 : 1 : 1
 ```

 - The paper propsed 8 baselines, B0 to B7, by gradually scaling up theses dimensions under some total FLOPS constraints.